 Another important example of catching up is the U.S. development experience in the 1865-1929 period.
 In 1870, U.K. per capita GDP was nearly a third higher than that of the United States.
 By 1929, the United Kingdom's per capita GDP was a third lower than that of the United States.
 The dramatic growth performance of the United States in this period is an important fact that needs to be explained.

-Reasons for Catching Up
+5B.
+Reasons for Catching Up or Not Catching Up